English and History

 The Bachelor of Arts in English and History programme offers you the attractive opportunity to obtain a DCU undergraduate degree through online learning, which is more open and flexible than if you registered for a full-time, or part-time, campus-based programme.

-Patrice completed a BA in Humanities with DCU, studying from her home in Togher, County Louth.
+Patrice completed her course with DCU, studying from her home in Togher, County Louth.

 About the course

 The English and History subject areas are each presented as a suite of six modules which cover different aspects of that subject, for example Land, Politics & Society in Independent Ireland in History or The Renaissance in Literature.

 The History subject stream equips students with a wide range of skills and techniques upon which historical research and writings are based.
 Students will engage in the critical examination of historians' works, and the evaluation of primary sources, and will acquire the conceptual tools with which our view of the past is shaped.
 The modules provide perspectives on major themes in Irish and European political, economic, social, and cultural history from the close of the Middle Ages to the twentieth century.

 Please click here for a description of each module presented on the History stream.